-In 2015, the off-the-rails portion of the plot thickened when Jaime Pressly appeared on Hollywood Medium With Tyler Henry and he said he was connecting with someone whom Pressly concluded, based on what he said, had to be Murphy.
+In 2015, the off-the-rails portion of the plot thickened when Jaime Pressly appeared on Hollywood Medium With Tyler Henry and he said that the connection was making his lungs hurt and, based on everything he said, Pressly figured he had to be in touch with Murphy.

 After she died, paparazzi asked Pressly at the airport if they had been friends, and she replied, "I was before she married him."

 A source told People in 2009 after Murphy died, "Not many around her were fans of [Monjack].
 She wanted to find someone to share her heart with so badly.
 They thought it was all a bit forced, but you couldn't help but see her joy and devotion.
 She really wanted it to work."

 Henry told Pressly, "We have a younger woman who's stepping forward who feels like she passed away too soon, and when she's coming through, she's making my lungs hurt quite, quite a bit.
 Mentally this feels strange, physically this feels strange."